Pliers impale Kansas teen after he slips on ice while shoveling snow: 'I didn't know they were in there'

 Joey said when he fell at first, he didn't know where his pliers went.
 He often carries them as it is customary for people who work and live on a farm.

-"I didn't know they were in their [his body] until I looked down," he told FOX Television Stations.
+"I didn't know they were in there [his body] until I looked down," he told FOX Television Stations.
 "Then I tried to pull them out and they didn't come out."

 RELATED: Watch: Abandoned puppy born with 6 legs thrives after successful surgery